Stephanolepis

 Stephanolepis is a genus of bony fish in the family Monacanthidae, the filefishes.
-Members of this genus are unusual-shaped fish and have a very rough skin which gives them their common name.
-They are laterally flattened and deep bodied with long dorsal and anal fins and a fan-shaped tail.
+Members of this genus are unusual-shaped fish and have a very rough skin, which gives them their common name.
+They are laterally flattened and deep-bodied, with long dorsal and anal fins and a fan-shaped tail.
 They have a mouth at the tip of the projecting snout and a long spine on the top of the head.

 Species

-There are currently 5 recognized species in this genus:
+Five recognized species are placed in this genus: